Impact Driver Smoking? 5 Quick Fixes for DIYers

 5. Adjust Usage and Technique

 Often, the problem lies in how the tool is being used.
 If you suspect motor overload, lighten the load.
 Don’t force the impact driver; let the tool do the work.
 For tough applications, consider pre-drilling pilot holes, especially in hardwoods or dense materials.
 Take frequent breaks during prolonged use to allow the motor to cool down.
-If a task consistently causes your tool to overheat, it might be an indicator that you need a more powerful impact driver or even a different tool, like a dedicated impact wrench for heavy-duty fastening.
+If a task consistently causes your tool to overheat, it might indicate that you need a more powerful impact driver or even a different tool, like a dedicated impact wrench for heavy-duty fastening.

 When to Call a Professional or Consider Replacement